mrzork/ConteoNA/README.md

----
-title: "Counting consecutive empty values in a data"
+#Counting consecutive empty values in a data"
-output: html_document
----

-#

 One problem many times in a time series is the lack of information, which prevents a proper modeling of the data.